heqile/http_testing/README.md

 ## Description
 This project aims to help to create e2e tests, by chaining http calls and verifications on target pages.
-IMPORTANT: Since only http calls involved, no javascript will run.

 ## Concept
 This project is built on pytest.